 With Coffee consumed we carried on and eventually crossed the border and into Italy.
 We made a group decision at lunch time to actually stop for a sit down lunch for once instead of eating on the go and stopped in a town called Demonte, just east of Cuneo.
 Being in Italy, it had to be Pizza for lunch and very nice it was too.

 The sun had made an appearance by now and the day was looking good.
-We still had quite a few miles to cover, so this was our last stop before heading for our rented house in Dormeletto in the provice of Novara.
+We still had quite a few miles to cover, so this was our last stop before heading for our rented house in Dormeletto in the province of Novara.
 We arrived around 7.30pm and after parking the cars, headed off for dinner.
 We found an Indian restaurant this time and so enjoyed a nice curry with a few beers.

 The name of the house was called 'Lake View' as it's not far from Lake Maggiore.
 However, the 'Lake view' was somewhat deceiving!
 You can just see it in between the buildings in the pic below!